Ananya22becb94/SI-2024-CubeSat-AS/README.md

        Frequency: Ensure both Ra-02 modules are set to the same frequency (e.g., 915 MHz in the example).
        Antennas: Attach suitable antennas to Ra-02 modules for better range.
        Power: Ra-02 modules operate at 3.3V, ensure stable power supply.
        Range: LoRa can achieve several kilometers in range under ideal conditions.
-We can refer to the following code to communicate through the LoRa as a transmitter and reciever-
+We can refer to the following code to communicate through the LoRa as a transmitter and reciever-[LoRa](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/LoRa)

 ## Introduction to antenna modeling and simulation software 4NEC2:-